What can employers do with regard to background checks and inquiries in the U.S. under Federal Law?

 - a statement of no previous convictions in respect of children.

 A private criminal record is the only criminal record and must be requested by a private person.
-If the employer wishes to obtain an applicant’s private criminal record, the applicant must give consent.
+If the employer wishes to obtain an candidate’s private criminal record, the candidate must give consent.
 Only the police and public authorities can order a public criminal record.
-If it is required for a job application, a public criminal record can be issued only with the applicant’s consent.
+If it is required for a job application, a public criminal record can be issued only with the candidate’s consent.
 Public authorities, private companies and other institutions that want to employ a person who will work with children under the age of 15 can order a child record.

 According to the Salaried Employees Act and the Health Information Act, the employee must inform the employer of his or her medical situation at his or her own initiative if it affects job performance.